harmslab/topiary/docs/source/installation.rst

 Validate the installation
 =========================

-You can validate the installation of topiary and the software it uses by
-running:
+You can check which software packages are visible to topiary by:

 .. code-block:: shell-session